antleaf/nims_ro-crate_ruby_tool/README.md

 3. Edit `./config/config.yaml`:
   1. set `sample_data_folder_path:` to the path to a sample data folder on your local filesystem
   2. set `generated_ro_crates_folder_path:`to the path to an empty folder on your local filesystem
 4. Examine the three examples in `./console.rb` and experiment with them!
 This file is designed to be run from the command-line.
+You will need to change the paths as appropriate to our local folders